“ Noise due to phase modulation ”

 frequency error or residual FM

-, jitter and an approximate conversion to EVM
+and jitter.
+An approximate conversion to EVM

-is possible.
+is also possible.
 The integrated phase noise over an adjacent channel will contribute to the adjacent channel power and adjacent channel selectivity.